Evolution-Driven Ethical Progression

 How to Live, What to Consider Right, What Old Societies and Super-AIs Are Like, and Why We Don’t See Them

 A Solution to the Fermi Paradox Complying with the Copernican and Equilibrium Principles, and a Resolution of the Threat an Artificial Super Intelligence Might Pose

-I also note that any artificial super intelligence (ASI) would just be like an advanced civilization, which provides a resolution of the existential threat to humanity that is conjectured ASIs pose.
+Moreover, any artificial super-intelligence (ASI, super-AI) would arguably just be like an old society in these regards, which would provide a resolution of the existential threat to humanity that some conjecture that super-AIs pose.

 In addition, there are arguments against that we live in a simulation.